Higgins Avenue Bridge Rehabilitation

 When will construction take place and for how long?

 Construction is anticipated to begin in earnest in early 2020 and could vary depending on the timing of available funding.
 Duration of construction has not been finalized and could take between one and two construction seasons to complete.
 One side of Higgins Avenue will be closed to traffic while construction occurs on the opposite side.
 The intent is to maintain two lanes of traffic (one in each direction) during most construction activities.
 MDT, the City, and the design team are developing the construction timeline and sequencing to minimize impacts to traffic, the downtown area, and events in Caras Park to the extent practical.
 Current plans are to begin construction sometime after January 2020 and allow construction to continue through completion.

 How can the public stay informed on this project?

 The public is encouraged to participate in the project.
-There will be two (2) separate public informational meetings held that will align with major project milestones.
-The date, time, and location for these meetings will be announced prior to each event through local media and this website.
+There will be two (2) separate public informational meetings held that will align with major project milestones; the first was held on April 4, 2018, the second will be held January 29, 2019.
 Project information will be posted on this website as it becomes available.

 Comments can be submitted electronically or by emailing the project contacts linked on the right-hand side of the screen.

 To submit a comment, visit MDT’s Online Comment Form.

 Please note that your comments are for the Higgins Ave BR Rehab-Missoula project, UPN 8807000.